JoaquinAmatRodrigo/skforecast/docs/quick-start/introduction-forecasting.md

 ## Machine learning for forecasting

 In order to apply machine learning models to forecasting problems, the time series has to be transformed into a matrix in which each value is related to the time window (lags) that precedes it.
-In a time series context, a lag with respect to a time step $t$ is defined as the values of the series at previous time steps.
-For example, lag 1 is the value at time step $t−1$ and lag $m$ is the value at time step $t−m$.
+In a time series context, a lag with respect to a time step *t* is defined as the values of the series at previous time steps.
+For example, lag 1 is the value at time step *t−1* and lag *m* is the value at time step *t−m*.

 <p align="center"><img src="../img/transform_timeseries.gif" style="width: 500px;"></p>